neoforged/Documentation/docs/worldgen/biomemodifier.md

 ### None

-A no-op Biome Modifier type, whose jsons have the following format:
+This Biome Modifier has no operation and will do no modification.
+Pack makers and players can use this in a datapack to disable mods' Biome Modifiers by overriding their Biome Modifier jsons with the below:

 ```json5
 {
   "type": "neoforge:none"
 }
 ```

-This allows pack devs or server operators to disable mods' Biome Modifiers by overriding their Biome Modifier jsons with the above.

 ### Add Features

-This Biome Modifier type adds placed features to biomes.
+This Biome Modifier type adds features (such as trees or ores) to biomes so that they can spawn during world generation.
 The modifier takes in the `Biome` id or tag of the biomes the features are added to, a `PlacedFeature` id or tag of the features to add to the selected biomes, and the [`GenerationStep.Decoration`](#The-available-values-for-the-Decoration-steps) the features will be generated within.

 ```json5
 {